dji-sdk/Mobile-SDK-Doc/source/cn/ios-tutorials/GEODemo.md

 In this tutorial, you will learn how to use the `DJIFlyZoneManager` and `DJIFlyZoneInformation` of DJI Mobile SDK to get the fly zone information, and unlock authorization fly zones.

-You can download the project source code from Github Page by pressing the **Github Tag** on top of this tutorial.
+You can download the tutorial's final sample code project from this [Github Page](https://github.com/DJI-Mobile-SDK-Tutorials/iOS-GEODemo).

 We use Phantom 4 as an example to make this demo.
 Let's get started!